 “What on earth is this article about…Australia feels like Australia wherever you are cos its Australia”.

 Thank you, people.
-There were only a dozen comments, which means that either not many people read the Herald’s travel section.
+There were only a dozen comments, which meant that either not many people read the Herald’s travel section.
 Or, they turned the comments off.

-And just as I decided to write a post here on ‘Where to Experience Multicultural Australia’, these comments appeared:
+And just as I decided to write a post in response on where to taste multicultural Australia to share with our readers, more comments appeared on the site:

 “The headline should read ‘Best places to see Multicultural Australia: The places that show the diversity of the country’.”